Skip to content

 CodeCoupler Webpack

-CodeCoupler Webpack is a compilation of Webpack libraries fine-tuned to each other to start authoring libraries and web applications in modern JavaScript, TypeScript, Vue and CSS without having to worry about linting, compiling and transpiling.
-Instead of having to spend the effort creating a Webpack configuration file, you can get started right away.
+CodeCoupler Webpack is a compilation of Webpack libraries that are fine-tuned to work together.
+It allows you to start authoring libraries and web applications in modern JavaScript, TypeScript, Vue, and CSS without having to worry about linting, compiling, or transpiling.
+Rather than creating a Webpack configuration file, you can start right away.

-CodeCoupler Webpack creates the entire configuration on the fly and start the Webpack compilation coupling these libraries (alphabetical order):
+The CodeCoupler Webpack library creates the entire configuration on the fly and starts the Webpack compilation, coupling these libraries in alphabetical order:

 • JS TS